Seans99/KarioMart/README.md

 In this game the players can select a car and track to race on.
 During the race the players can use various powerups to help them win.

+---

-In this project I have tried write the code so that is easy to expand on.
+In this project I have tried to write the code so that is easy to expand on.
 For example it is now easy to add more tracks/cars in the game.
 I also tried to keep the code clean and readable for any other programmer that would read through my code.